andrewcooke/choochoo/README.md

 * Algorithms to derive new statistics from the data (using Pandas for efficiency).

-* Pipelines to apply the algorithms to new data on import.
+* Pipelines to apply the algorithms to new data on import (in parallel processes for efficiency).

 * An embedded Jupyter server to explore the data.